cocos-creator/docs-3d-deprecated/en/editor/project/physics-configs.md

 ## Collision Matrix

-The collision matrix is used to manage the group and mask of physical elements, It is used to initialize groups and masks of physical elements.
+The collision matrix is used to initialize groups and masks of physical elements.

 ![Physics-collision](./index/physics-collision.png)